gastonlucca/Gaston-Portfolio/README.md

 ## Product 2: Platforming and Coverage

 Platforming & Coverage BI is the BI tool supporting the new E2E Growth Path strategy to improve our Digital Customer Journey.
 This tool is the reference to positively influence sales account mnager platforming and coverage.
-It will enable Sales Excellence, Sales Leaders, and Sales Managers to undertan better the interaction between client - company and p to imporve the coverage of the diferrents accounts. ​​
+It will enable Sales Excellence, Sales Leaders, and Sales Managers to undertan better the interaction between client - company and to imporve the coverage of the diferrents accounts. ​​

 Key Features
 - Understand their gaps in platforming ​& coverage